pearlymo/arch_installer/README.md

 ## Fetch Script

-After booting Arch Linux from an installation media, check network connection.
-If connected to the internet, run the following command to fetch the first installation script -
+After booting Arch Linux with an bootable medium, check network connection.
+If connected to the internet, run the following command to fetch the installation script -

 ```
 curl -LO https://raw.githubusercontent.com/mothighimire/arch_installer/master/install_sys.h